JenniBeadle/Bloomtraining/docs/Bloom/02-Create-a-simple-book.md

 - (From the Start menu, choose Bloom)

-    *When Bloom is first opened, your Collection will be empty.
+    *When Bloom is first opened, your Collection will be empty*.

 - ![](media/439c81de0193fe8f434ece9ab1550d44.png)